Chapter a hAon: An Odd Sort

 But as he sat on the swing seat with a cool breeze rustling his hair, he knew those days were long behind him.
 They were of a past as distant as the receding tide and held no place in his present or future, the latter of which still didn’t feel like it was soon to be a reality.

 A reality that was far away from the backwards sráidbhaile he’d known from the moment he was born, and which hadn’t changed much since: a pub, a church and the Ó Seachnasaigh’s front room guised as a shop were all it constituted, the post office having closed down a while back.
-Colm Ó hÉalaí had taken on the role of posting letters on his drives into town on the minibus service he ran, which was used by most students, as well as the few commuters who had yet to run for the never-ending rolling hills of farmland that prevented many of his peers from even thinking about furthering their education – having a Leaving Certificate was more than enough; anything else was just taking the piss.
+Colm Ó hÉalaí had taken on the role of posting letters on his drives into town on the minibus service he ran, which was the only form of public transport about.
+It was used by most students, as well as the few commuters who had yet to run for the never-ending rolling hills of farmland that prevented many of his peers from even thinking about furthering their education – having a Leaving Certificate was more than enough; anything else was just taking the piss.

 Micheál couldn’t wait to get out – and in four months, he’d be doing just that.